AdobeDocs/experience-manager-65-lts.en/help/assets/carousel-banners.md

 >[!NOTE]
 >
->If you are an Experience Manager Sites and/or Experience Manager Ecommerce customer, skip this step.
-You do not need to manually identify hotspot or image map variables; you can use the integration with Ecommerce for product integration.
-See information on [setting up eCommerce](/help/commerce/cif-classic/administering/generic.md).
-In addition, you can use the Interactive component and add it to your web page.
->
 >If you are an Experience Manager Assets or Media customer, you publish the URL or Embed code and then integrate with your third-party content management system and identify hotspots and image maps manually.

 It is important to properly identify the number and type of variables to associate with hotspot or image map data.
 Each hotspot or image map added to a banner image must carry enough information to unambiguously identify the product in the existing backend system.
 At the same time, each hotspot or image map must not include more data than is necessary.
 The reason is because that would make the data entry process overly complex and on-going hotspot or image map management more error-prone.